citynorman/pos-sample/README.md

 ## instructions:
 build a very simple angular.js web page (don't worry about formatting etc, just take a basic bootstrap page if you like)

-1) link the table to read data from api using async calls (see API usage below). make sure to include authorization header
+1) build a table to read data from api using async calls (see API usage below). make sure to include authorization header

 2) add sorting, filtering, pagination to table

-3) allow user to accept orders from the order list (one at a time), PATCH to update order status (see API usage below, make sure to include authorization header) and show updated status in table
+3) allow user to accept orders from the order list by clicking on a button (one order at a time), PATCH to update order status (see API usage below, make sure to include authorization header) and show updated status in table

-Commit *on a new branch*
+To submit, commit ~~on a new branch~~

 # api usage
 python api-freelance.py